-For a list of June events including activities that aren’t free, see Vancouver’s June Events Calendar.
+For a list of June events in 2023 including activities that aren’t free, see Vancouver’s June Events Calendar.

 For a list of FREE (and almost free) activities and events this month, see below.
 (And for a list of inexpensive things to do throughout the year, see Vancouver on a Budget).